Algebraic characterizations of homeomorphisms between algebraic varieties: saturation

 \begin{rem} Let $\pi:Y\to X$ be a dominant morphism between affine algebraic varieties over $k$.
-Contrarily to seminormalization case it is not clear if $\widehat{k[X]}_{k[Y]}$ is a finitely generated algebra over $k$ and thus lead to the existence of a variety. \end{rem}
+Contrarily to the seminormalization case it is not clear whether $\widehat{k[X]}_{k[Y]}$ is a finitely generated algebra over $k$ and thus lead to the existence of a variety. \end{rem}

+As a consequence of the previous remark, the statement $\pi$ is subintegral if and only if $X^+_Y=Y$ has no equivalent when $\pi$ is radicial.
+Nevertheless we get: \begin{cor} Let $\pi:Y\to X$ be a dominant morphism between algebraic varieties over $k$.
+Then $\pi$ is radicial if and only if $(\widehat{\SO_X})_{\pi_*\SO_Y}=\pi_*\SO_Y$. \end{cor}